hund-studio/server-tools/docs/README.md

 chmod +x server-tools
 ```

-the you can run it from anywhere as a normal program
+Then you can run it from anywhere as a normal program

 ```bash
 ./server-tools